 Nowadays, the need to travel the world to start seeing cultural differences does not exist.
 Our country is well known as a multicultural nation, as seen in food, art, and literature, and the Millennials and the Gen Z workforce highly value this diversity.

-One way to embrace diversity is by allowing employees to have a voice when it comes to decisions regarding the work environment.
-For example, giving your team a chance to recommend how the work space is arranged or team building events incorporates different opinions and preferences.
+One way to do so by allowing employees to have a voice when it comes to decisions regarding the work environment.

 People don't leave a job for no reason.

 From the recruitment process to the very last second of a regular workday, your company culture is present.

 The retention challenge starts from that very first impression the candidates get during the recruiting process.
 Therefore, strive to showcase your company as an organized, professional, and process-based organization, with everything you do.

 The same way you are expecting professionalism from them, it is essential to be aware that at that moment, you're the face of your company; pay that professionalism back.

 Once they are part of your workforce, recognize their value by showing your appreciation.